Best Engine-Approved Gambits: Sound Sacrifices in Modern Chess

 Why It’s Engine-Approved (by some engines):

-• Stockfish has begun recommending deeper, more defensive lines to neutralize it.
+- Stockfish has even started to advocate for deeper, more defensive lines to shut it down.

 Strategic Themes:

-• Strong attacking chances if the initiative is preserved.
+- Good attacking prospects if the initiative is maintained.

 Opening moves: